-However, there are times when we develop a deep connection with a city and feel compelled to return.
-Salzburg is one of those places that captures the heart of many travelers.
+Many individuals love to travel and discover different places, often avoiding revisiting the same location.
+However, occasionally we form a strong attachment with a city and feel the need to return.
+Salzburg is one of those places that captivate the hearts of numerous travelers.

 I took these captivating photos while taking a stroll through Salzburg in January 2021, amidst the Corona Pandemic.